IvoNet/ivonet-docker/activemq/README.md

         -P
 	vodsquad/activemq
 ```
-This sample lauch ActiveMQ in docker with 512 MB of memory, and then ACtiveMQ can take 2048 MB of max memory
+This sample launch ActiveMQ in docker with 512 MB of memory, and then ActiveMQ can take 2048 MB of max memory

 ## Storage

-The necessary hard drive space depends if you use persistant message or not and the type of appender.
-Normaly, no need space for ActiveMQ because the most data are contains directly on memory.
+The necessary hard drive space depends if you use persistent message or not and the type of appender.
+Normally, no need space for ActiveMQ because the most data are contains directly on memory.
 I think it depends on how you use ActiveMQ ;)

 # Contributing